Ziegler House (Syracuse, New York)

-The Ziegler House, also known as Ziegler Residence, in Syracuse, New York was designed by architect Ward Wellington Ward and built in 1915.
-Along with other Ward Wellington Ward-designed homes, it was listed on the National Register of Historic Places in 1997.
-It is a -story house.
-The property includes a garage also designed by Ward, which included a turntable so that vehicles would not have to be backed out of the driveway.
+The Ziegler House, also known as Ziegler Residence, is a 1 1/2-story house located in Syracuse, New York.
+Designed by architect Ward Wellington Ward, it was built in 1915 and was listed on the National Register of Historic Places in 1997, along with other Ward Wellington Ward-designed homes.
+The property includes a garage, also designed by Ward, which included a turntable in which vehicles would not need to be backed out of the driveway.
 The turntable is not functional.

 The property was listed for its architecture.
 The living room includes a Mercer tile fireplace.

 As of the 1997 listing, the kitchen was one of very few original kitchens in a Ward-designed home.